PaulB-H/watch-sites/readme.md

 - A header line in each log file with details about the log file itself?
   - Like time frame the log covers, number of entries, list of domains, but these things might be better for a log parser.
 Lets just make a header line with just the date period the log encompasses instead.
 - Log parser to query and display the data
+- How do we want to handle http request errors?
+Line 217

 ###### did